chetanpalSra/Advanced-Authentication-MERN/README.md

 # MERN Authentication Project

 This is a full-stack authentication system built using the MERN (MongoDB, Express, React, Node.js) stack.
-It provides user registration, login, and authentication functionalities using JWT (JSON Web Token) for secure access control.
+It provides user registration, login, and authentication functionalities using JWT (JSON Web Token) for secure access control and many other functionality like email verification,Reset Password,Welcome Email System,etc.

 ## Features